dyspop/responsysrest/README.md

 ## Legal ##

-This code is neither officially supported nor endorsed by Oracle, Responsys, or any related entites.
+This code is neither officially supported nor endorsed by Oracle, Responsys, or any related entities.